 EVELO Electric Bicycles are built solid and built to last.
 That said, we realize that many manufacturers make these claims, so we decided to take it a few steps further.
-To test our bikes under the most stressful conditions, we have sponsored a Trans-American Electric Bike Tour - where two individuals have ridden almost 4,000 miles from New York City to San Francisco on the unmodified EVELO bikes.
+To test our bikes under the most stressful conditions, we have sponsored a Trans-American Electric Bike Tour – where two individuals (including our co-founder) have ridden almost 4,000 miles from New York City to San Francisco on the unmodified EVELO bikes.
 During that journey, they have crossed numerous mountain ranges, all sorts of terrain, both on-road and off-road – all while towing 60+ pound trailers behind them.

 The bikes performed superbly.
 Find out more about the 4,000 mile journey and how the bikes handled it at Trans-American Electric Bike Tour website.